FABRIC INNOVATION

 Biodegradable Tailored Stretch

-For our bestselling pants, we initially used a soft, technical knit fabric.
-However, it was made of nylon, and we sought a more sustainable option without compromising quality and longevity.
+For Aday’s bestselling pants, we initially used a soft, technical knit fabric.
+However, it was made of nylon, so I sought a more sustainable option without compromising quality and longevity.

 I collaborated with our suppliers, who were experimenting with biodegradable nylon, typically blended with natural fibers.